Manuja-Dilakshitha/Unity-InGameDebugConsole/README.md

 1. Enter a command in the text field and press Enter.
 2. The console will execute the command if it matches a valid function.
 3. Enter the command 'help' to get a list of all available commands.
-4. Key commands include 'list' and 'set' which allows the users to list all the variables marked with '[DebugVariable]' attribute and change their values at runtime using the 'set' command.
+4. Key commands include 'list' and 'set' which allows the users to list all the variables marked with [DebugVariable] attribute and change their values at runtime using the 'set' command.

 ### Debug Variables

-To expose script variables for runtime modification, mark them with the '[DebugVariable]' attribute:
+To expose script variables for runtime modification, mark them with the [DebugVariable] attribute:

 ```csharp
 public class Player : MonoBehaviour {